How to export Google Analytics data to Google Sheets with Amigo Data:

 Constantly monitoring your website on Google Analytics however is not feasible and is not the most productive use of your time.
 You can use Amigo Data to perform the task for you.

 Let me show you in this brief tutorial how you can use Amigo Data to export Google Analytics data to Google Sheets, and automate the task of monitoring and analyzing your website performance by automatically importing Google Analytics data to Google Sheets.

-Export Google Analytics Data to Google Sheets using Amigo Data
+How to export Google Analytics Data to Google Sheets

 You can get the addon from Google Workspace Marketplace.
 Click install and give the necessary permissions.